Better-than-the-Eye Aerial View Field Scouting for Plant Health Protection

 Buckland and Nackley labs

-Plant health measures can be monitored through multispectral digital imagery from drone-mounted cameras.
+Plant health measures can be monitored through multispectral digital imagery from UAS-mounted cameras.
+UAS stands for Unmanned Aircraft System, with the small aircraft informally called a "drone."
 Changes in light wavelengths that are not observable by the human eye can be monitored by isolating red and near-red spectrums.
 Crops can be surveyed over a large area for early signs of insect damage, drought stress, or nutrient deficiencies, allowing farmers to target areas for pest control or fertilizer inputs and minimize yield loss.